acryptos/docs.acryptos.com/security-and-risks.md

 A hashed timelock contract (HTLC) **reduces counterparty risk** by effectively creating a time-based escrow.
 In DEFI, timelock contracts are used to delay critical smart contract updates and give users forwarning of potentially malicious activity by the dev team.

-We do NOT suggest using ANY DEFI application without a timelock contract in place.
+We do NOT suggest using any DEFI application without a timelock contract in place.

 ### ACryptoS Dev Team Access